 Raiz doesn’t require a particular bank account, though you will only start investing once you have accumulated $5 in your Raiz account.

-As a guide, the “conservative” portfolio invests 13.5% in Aussie shares (SPDR S&P/ASX 200 ETF), whereas the “aggressive” portfolio has a 54% weighting to Australian shares.
+As a guide, the ‘conservative’ portfolio aims to invest about 13.5% in Aussie shares (SPDR S&P/ASX 200 ETF), whereas the ‘aggressive’ portfolio has a 54% target weighting to Australian shares.
 The lower-risk portfolios have a higher proportion invested in ETFs representing fixed interest assets – mainly Australian government and corporate bonds.

-The “Emerald” portfolio is the exception to the risk-based format.
-It follows a theme of socially responsible investing, and is a mix of ETFs focusing on local and international shares.
+The ‘Emerald portfolio’ follows a theme of socially responsible investing, and is a mix of ETFs focusing on local and international shares.

 How much does it cost?

 You only pay whenever you trade with CommSec Pocket – there are no starting or ongoing account fees.
 Trades up to $1,000 cost $2.
-This is vastly cheaper than regular online brokerage, which can be $29.95 per trade with CommSec.
+This is vastly cheaper than regular online brokerage.
+CommSec charges brokerage of $10 on trades up to $1,000 if you settle with a Commonwealth Direct Investment Account or $29.95 for trades up to and including $9,999.99 if you use your existing bank account.
 Trades over $1,000 attract brokerage of 0.20% of the trade value.